Inside an Amazigh Village in Morocco

 The people are mainly farmers and herders.
 We could see their goats easily maneuvering the steep slopes of the hillside.
 They don’t fall off the narrow cliffs because they have “sticky” hooves that help them scale precipitous rocky surfaces.
 Mountain goats have elastic, and rubbery like pads with sharp outer edges on the soles of their hooves.
 It gives them traction and keeps them from slipping.

 For thousands of years the Amazigh have also passed their artisan skills like tapestry weaving, crafting tagines, jewelery making, metalwork, and leatherwork down through the generations.
-They became key local merchant traders.
-In many villages, the women have been the master rug weavers.
+They became essential local merchant traders.
+In many villages, the women have been the expert rug weavers.
 They have helped to keep their culture and language alive by incorporating symbols, patterns, and characters into their rug designs distinguishing them as part of an Amazigh tribe.

 Where did the Amazigh Come From